CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-2-Extensions.md

 ## Introduction

-The purpose of a Layer-2 extension from one data center to another is usually to support an application or a system that requires Layer-2 adjacency.
-Some legacy applications require L2 adjacency for their operations and those systems---although fewer and fewer---continue to exist in enterprise environments.
-Keeping in mind that modern era of cloud has already said his goodbye with layer-2 world, one can easily draw some conclusions out of this.
+The purpose of a layer-2 extension from one data center to another is usually to support an application or a system that requires layer-2 adjacency.
+Some legacy applications require L2 adjacency for their operations and those systems---although fewer and fewer---continue to exist in enterprise environments. <!--???--> <!--Keeping in mind that modern era of cloud has already said his goodbye with layer-2 world, one can easily draw some conclusions out of this.
 As such that extending layer-2 domains across long distances is synonym with procrastination your life-long challenges and delaying a closure, which will eventually come back to you as a few technical troubles.
-Therefore, this option should be considered as last resort when an engineer has no other means of solving organizational and technical problems other than extending layer-2 across geographically separated datacenters.
-There are many reasons why L2 extensions are undesirable.
-Here are a few of them :  Increased chance of creating topological asymmetries, broadcast/multicast storms (extended from one data center to others), increased MTTR, troubleshooting difficulties (compared to L3 extension, as there’s no clear Layer-2/Layer-3 demarcation point in the network, there’s a constant need to see packet captures taken from different sections of the network, need for a Layer-2 loop detection system on all your ToR/leaf switches.
+Therefore, this option should be considered as last resort when an engineer has no other means of solving organizational and technical problems other than extending layer-2 across geographically separated datacenters. --> There are several reasons why L2 extensions are undesirable:

+- They can increase the chances of creating topological asymmetries.
+- Broadcast and multicast storms risk extending from one data center to others.
+- They can increase MTTR.
+- They are difficult to troubleshoot compared to an L3 extension.
+This is because there’s no clear demarcation between layer 2 and layer 3.
+- They require a layer-2 loop detection system on all ToR/leaf switches.

-It’s important to keep in mind that the keyword here is “blast radius”.
-By limiting the scope of the  Layer-2 network, we reduce the blast radius.
-And the bigger the blast radius is, the more susceptible the network is to any unusual hick ups.
-Incases where  it’s not possible to avoid Layer2 stretch use cases, it’s crucial to understand that the extended Layer-2 broadcast domains must be kept as minimal as possible to  limit MAC address advertisements and withdrawals.
-It’s important to understand that extending Layer2 domains is the same as merging multiple broadcast domains and by doing so the product is a geographically separated large broadcast domain that’s interconnected via a complex network over a distance.
+By limiting the scope of the layer-2 network, we reduce the potential impact when problems do occur.
+If it’s not possible to avoid a layer 2 extension, it’s crucial to understand that the extended layer-2 broadcast domains must be kept to a minimum to limit MAC address advertisements and withdrawals.
+Extending layer-2 domains is the same as merging multiple broadcast domains.
+This creates a geographically separated large broadcast domain that’s interconnected via a complex network over a distance.

 <!--diagram of reference topology-->

-In terms of EVPN/VXLAN, extending a Layer-2 segment from one data center to another involves extending EVPN Type-2 (MAC/IP) routes for individual MAC addresses and Type-3 (Inclusive Multicast) route for BUM (Broadcast/Unknown-Unicast/Multicast) traffic.
-Additionally, in modern EVPN/VXLAN environments where multihoming is widely used, extending Type-1 (Ethernet Auto Discovery) routes and Type-4 (Ethernet Segment) routes is equally essential.
+Extending a layer-2 segment from one data center to another involves extending EVPN Type-2 (MAC/IP) routes for individual MAC addresses and Type-3 (Inclusive Multicast) routes for BUM (Broadcast/Unknown-Unicast/Multicast) traffic.
+In modern EVPN/VXLAN environments with multihoming, extending Type-1 (Ethernet Auto Discovery) routes and Type-4 (Ethernet Segment) routes is equally essential.

-In the configuration example below, we have the following setup:
+We will use the following configuration as an example:

 <!--need to construct a table out of the image-->

 {{<img src= "/images/guides/dci-table.png">}}

-Our purpose is to interconnect VLAN id 10 in DC1 with VLAN id 10 in DC2 using EVPN/VXLAN Layer-2 stretch.
-We will use route-target import statements to connect two RED vrf’s to each other.
-This will give us connectivity between server01 and server03 within the RED vrf and server02 and server04 within GREEN vrf.
-The RED and GREEN vrf’s will not be able to communicate with each other.
-One thing to notice here is that server01 and server03 will be in the same broadcast domain (as server02 and server04).
-From a Layer-2 point of view, they’re adjacent hosts.
-Servers will have each other’s MAC addresses in their ARP cache.
+Our purpose is to interconnect VLAN id 10 in DC1 with VLAN id 10 in DC2 using EVPN/VXLAN layer-2 stretch.
+We will use route-target import statements to connect two RED vrfs to each other.
+This provides connectivity between server01 and server03 within the RED vrf and server02 and server04 within the GREEN vrf.
+The RED and GREEN vrfs will not be able to communicate with each other.
+Note that server01 and server03 will be in the same broadcast domain as server02 and server04.
+From a layer-2 perspective, they’re adjacent hosts.
+Servers will include each other’s MAC addresses in their ARP cache.

 We’ll also see all ESIs across the fabric, therefore ESI addressing across the fabric must be unique.